muon-spectroscopy-computational-project/mudirac/docs/source/keywords.rst

 ~~~~~~~~~~~~~~~~~
 These keywords can only have a value of TRUE or FALSE.
 In order to set them true, either the word 'TRUE' or the letter 'T' (regardless of case) work.

-* :literal:`uehling_correction`: whether to turn on or not the Uehling correction.
+* :literal:`uehling_correction`: whether to turn on the Uehling correction or not.
 Default is FALSE.
 * :literal:`write~_spec`:  if true, write a spectrum file using the transition lines found broadened with Gaussian functions.
 Other parameters can be specified with different keywords.
 Default is FALSE.
 * :literal:`sort_byE`: if true, print out the transitions sorted by energy instead than by shell.
 Default is FALSE.